 - In 2025, IDC predicts that 46% of the world’s stored data will reside in public cloud environments

 I wonder though, how many of us give much thought to all this data we are producing?
-Or what happens to that data?
+Or what happens to our own data?
 Studies show that people increasingly feel a loss of control over their data and their ability to prevent companies from collecting information on them.
-Most UK consumers agree that businesses benefit disproportionally from data exchange, and in fact, many feel that our data is almost our last bargaining chip against big corporations.
+Most UK consumers agree that businesses benefit disproportionally from data exchange, and in fact, many feel that our customer data is almost our last bargaining chip against big corporations.

 - Themselves, their personal information and possessions, the desire to keep things to themselves -17%